 Course requirements in a nutshell

-The general requirements for a Bachelor’s degree in the College of Letters &Science (e.g. minimum GPA or minimum number of courses in residence requirements) are posted in the Undergraduate Catalog.
+The general requirements for a Bachelor’s degree in the College of Letters & Science (e.g. minimum GPA or minimum number of courses in residence requirements) are posted in the UW-Madison Guide.

 The requirements specific to the Math Major are these:

 |Choose from Math 340, 341, or 375||Choose from Math 320, 340, 341, or 375|

 |Three Intermediate Courses:||Three Intermediate Courses:|

 |Three math courses numbered above 306||Three math courses numbered above 306|

 |Two courses from Analysis (521), Algebra (541), or Topology (551);||Two courses at the 500 or 600 level|

 |One more math course at the 500 or 600 level||